smhassanerfani/atex/README.md

   </TR>
 </TABLE>

-## Experimental Rsults
+## Experimental Results
-Three common performance metrics including Precision, Recall and F1-score are reported to evaluate the performance of the models on ATeX.
-Table 1 shows weighted average (averaging the support-weighted mean per label) of these three metrics on the test set.
-Accordingly, EffNet-B7, EffNet-B0 and ShuffleNet V2x1.0 provide the best results.
+Three common performance metrics including Precision, Recall, and F1-score are reported to evaluate the performance of the models on ATeX.
+Table 1 shows the weighted average (averaging the support-weighted mean per label) of these three metrics on the test set.
+Accordingly, EffNet-B7, EffNet-B0, and ShuffleNet V2x1.0 provide the best results.
 Considering training time, ShuffleNet V2x1.0 can be presented as the most efficient network.

 Table 1.
 The performance result on ATeX test set by well-known classification models.
 | Networks           | Training Time [h:mm:ss] | Learning Rate | Epochs | Accuracy  (Val) | Precision | Recall | F1-score |